kristerkari/react-native-svg-transformer/README.md

 React Native SVG transformer allows you import SVG files in your React Native project the same way that you would in a Web application when a using library like [SVGR](https://github.com/smooth-code/svgr/tree/master/packages/webpack#svgrwebpack) to transform your imported SVG images into React components.

-This makes it easy to use the same code for React Native and Web.
+This makes it possible to use the same code for React Native and Web.

 ## Usage